eli-oat/Cadventure-txt/README.md

     gcc Cadventure-txt.c -o cadventure
     ./cadventure adventure.story

-I only wrote this in a few hours, please excuse the ugliness.
+I only wrote this in a few hours, please excuse the code ugliness.